MineInAbyss/guiy/README.md

 way to create navigatable guis with powerful functionality, such as on click events and user input.

-Guiy was written against minecraft version 1.13.2, but should work for higher versions (and probably lower versions as well).
-If it doesn't work for something in 1.14 let me know and I'll take a look.
+Guiy was written against Minecraft version 1.15.2, but should work for higher versions (and probably lower versions as well).
+If it doesn't work for something let me know and I'll take a look.

 Guiy was made with creative mode in mind, so treats all clicks the same (clients in creative mode do not distinguish between different types of inventory